empriselab/RCareWorld/README.md

 ```
 A window with white cubes will pop up as the screenshot shows.
 This indicates the installation is successful.

+You can perform common Unity operations in this window:
+- `WSAD` to navigate
+- `QE` to ascend and descend
+- `right-click` to pan
+- `End Pend` allows you to perform special operations; refer to the code for details.
+Clicking three times will close the window, but you can also manually cancel in the code
+- `Scroll` wheel direction is **opposite** to the direction in the DebugWindow

 ![test_scene_py_img](./test_scene.png)